gonzofish/angular-librarian/README.md

 The rollup configuration will append the provided attributes to create a new attribute of unique values.
 The attributes supported:

+- `commonjs`: a list of CommonJS dependencies to pull in.
+Will always include `node_modules/rxjs/**` to properly rollup RxJS.
 - `external`: creates a new array of unique values
 - `globals`: adds new attributes to the object